ROBERT E DUNN

 Louise Howe b.
 1840

-My great grandfather, mining engineer, built the stamp mill at the Jamison Mine in Johnsville.
-Below is a picture of an actual receipt for delivery of a gold bar from the mine, my great grandfather acting as agent.
+My great grandfather, a mining engineer, built the stamp mill at the Jamison Mine in Johnsville, CA, where the photo was taken.

 0 Comments